marskar/BIOF309_Fall2017/README.md

 **Monday Section 7:30 - 9:30**

-*This document is subject to revision.*
+*This document is subject to revision!*

+Changes are tracked using the git version control system.

 Instructors:
 ------------